Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 1.1 – Introduction

-In 2023, the French Embassy in Canada, in partnership with the Stewart Blusson Quantum Matter Institute (QMI) and the Morris and Helen Belkin Art Gallery at the University of British Columbia (UBC), launched the Arts-Sciences Residency program “Quantum Studio” in Vancouver, British Columbia, Canada.
+The Institut français du Canada of the French Embassy in Canada, in partnership with the Stewart Blusson Quantum Matter Institute (QMI) and the Morris and Helen Belkin Art Gallery at the University of British Columbia (UBC), has launched the Arts-Sciences Residency program “Quantum Studio” in 2023 in Vancouver, British Columbia, Canada.

-In 2024, a new edition of this artist residency will be launched.
-It will also take place in Vancouver, and is aimed at a French artist exploring the intersections between the arts and sciences.
+In 2025, declared International Year of Quantum Science and Technology by the United Nations, the third edition of this artistic residency will be launched.
+It will also take place in Vancouver and is aimed at a French artist exploring the intersections between the arts and quantum sciences.

 1.2 – Course of the residency